tahseenquraishi/smarteAssignment/README.md

-To run this project project follow this below step:
+To run this project project follow these steps:

 1. npm install
 2. npm start